 The chair of each PPC will be a member of the SDOC.
-The PPC membership consists of the general managers (or designees) of each operating or planned transit system, business members, consultants, and government representatives as ex-officio members.
-Membership of commercial organizations is limited to no more than 40 percent of the total PPC membership.
+Each PPC's membership will be defined within their bylaws.
+Membership of commercial organizations is limited to no more than 40% of the total PPC membership.

 The PPC has responsibility for: